 The European Solidarity Corps Volunteering is carried out and financed by the European Union.
 Maailmanvaihto participates ESC volunteering as a coordinating organization.

 Most of our the ESC volunteers begin their projects in August or September.
 We apply for the funding from the Finnish National Agency of the European Solidarity Corps.

 We coordinate ESC periods in these voluntary workplaces (click the name for further information):

-Albania, Algeria, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Egypt, Georgia, Israel, Jordan, Kosovo, Lebanon, Libya, Moldova, Montenegro, Morocco, Palestine, Territory of Russia as recognized by international law, Serbia, Syria, Tunisia, Territory of Ukraine as recognized by international law
+Albania, Algeria, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Egypt, Georgia, Israel, Jordan, Kosovo, Lebanon, Libya, Liechtenstein, Moldova, Montenegro, Morocco, Norway, Palestine, Territory of Russia as recognized by international law, Serbia, Syria, Tunisia, Territory of Ukraine as recognized by international law

 Reasonable travelling expenses (based on travel distance) to Finland and back to the home country are covered for the volunteer from the EU funding.
 In some cases the volunteer might have to pay a small part of these costs.